-Companies considering the cloud or an external data centre tend to look far beyond the own borders for a solution.
-Data centres in the US or Asia are glorified, while local or regional solutions are often overlooked.
-And that’s too bad, because Belgian data centres have many advantages.
+Companies considering the cloud or an external data center tend to look far beyond the own borders for a solution.
+Data centers in the US or Asia are glorified, while local or regional solutions are often overlooked.
+And that’s too bad, because Belgian data centers have many advantages.
 Below we have summed up the benefits of independent, Belgian data centers.

 First of all, there’s nothing wrong with a healthy dose of chauvinism.
-Why do we always look abroad, while there are plenty of excellent and competent data centres right here in Belgium?
-By opting for a data centre in Belgium you are also supporting the local economy, which is good for everyone.
-Of course, this shouldn’t be the only reason to opt for a Belgian data centre.
+Why do we always look abroad, while there are plenty of excellent and competent data centers right here in Belgium?
+By opting for a data center in Belgium you are also supporting the local economy, which is good for everyone.
+Of course, this shouldn’t be the only reason to opt for a Belgian data center.

 - What happens when things go wrong?

 Companies that partner with data centers abroad often pay insufficient attention to the risks.
 If the collaboration breaks down and the counter party fails to comply with their contractual obligations, you have little legal leverage.